adefabian/technical-interview/infra/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Stacks

+- vpc-stack: deploys the networking resources
+- kms-stack: deploys the managed keys used for decrypting/encrypting
+- s3-stack: deploys the s3 buckets
+- glue-stack deploys the etl jobs